tardate/LittleArduinoProjects/Electronics101/ML741/VoltageFollower/README.md

 ### At 80kHz

 * both struggling to drop the output voltage fast enough
-* the poorer ML741 response time has effectively increased it's lower output limit so it is now higher than the UA741CN
+* the poorer ML741 response time has effectively increased its lower output limit so it is now higher than the UA741CN
 * ML741 is the first to get into trouble (from 40kHz at least)

 ML741: